A Little South of Heaven: Radio play

 It was based on a radio play that had been performed in Australia and on the BBC in 1960.
 The BBC production starred Ina De La Haye and Robert Rietty.

 The story has some similarities with the stage play They Knew What They Wanted.

 Reception

-The Sydney Morning Herald TV critic called it "rather stale fare" as the plot and characters were too predictable, adding that thematically the play "a warm-blooded extension of an Immigration Department pamphlet; bur its mainspring was a device as old as comedy and diplomacy...
+A TV critic from The Sydney Morning Herald called it "rather stale fare" as the plot and characters were too predictable, adding that thematically the play "a warm-blooded extension of an Immigration Department pamphlet; bur its mainspring was a device as old as comedy and diplomacy...
 A neat, visually fluent, but also stodgily predictable, 60 minutes of viewing."

 Val Marshall of the same paper thought it was almost as good as The Big Day, "a play that has remained pretty much par for the course for Australian TV drama ever since".
 She felt "in spite of some miscasting and an occasional spot where action bogged down in words... [it] came off remarkably well."